4-Night Nile Cruise: Luxor to Aswan with Private Guide

 The Nile cruise from Luxor to Aswan is one of the most celebrated travel experiences in the world — and one of the most frequently done badly.

 Most cruise passengers share a group guide provided by the ship.
-Their Edfu visit is 90 minutes inside the Temple of Horus with forty other people and a narration delivered over a microphone.
+Their Edfu visit is 90 minutes inside the Temple of Horus with 40 other people, with narration delivered over a microphone.
 Their Valley of the Kings allocation is two tombs and a gift shop stop.

 This package runs the same journey, on the same river, in the same direction — with a private Egyptologist guide at every site.
 The difference in experience is not incremental.
 It is categorical.